ThePythonCoder2006/xorshift/README.md

-# xorshift
+# xorF

-This little project of mine is a sort of total suit for xorshifts.
+xorF, short for xorshift coefficients (coFicients) aims to be a sort of total suit for xorshifts.
 It will provide tools capable of calculating coefficients for xorshifts of any size and period.\
-It is currently only working with 32 and 64 bits.
+It is currently only working with 32, 64 and 128 bits.
 But it is stupidly fast, using both avx and concurent multithreading.\
 I plan to upgrade its capabilities to work with bigger sizes, where the speed will actually be necessary to obtain answer in any reasonnable amout of time.

 ## Quick start

-compile and run the project with `make`, by replacing `#ofbits` with either `32` or `64` for, repectivily, 32 bits or 64 bits:
+compile and run the project with `make`, by replacing `#ofbits` with either `32`, `64` or `128` for, repectivily, 32, 64 or 128 bits:

 ```(bash)
 > make N=#ofbits